 If you’ve ever wondered about these types of questions, check out Ancestry.com.

 Ancestry.com is the largest private online genealogy database.
 It allows users to create virtual family trees to trace their lineage, and get “hints” about who else could be their ancestors.
-It also contains various historical records that can be connected to family members and used as genealogical evidence.
+It also contains historical records that can be connected to family members and used as genealogical evidence.
 A paid subscription is required to access some of the features of Ancestry.
 Learn about the costs of Ancestry.

-If you’re a total newcomer to genealogy, Ancestry.com can help get you started.
+If you’re a total newcomer to genealogy, Ancestry can help get you started.
 Their “Learning Center” section is full of tips on how to map your family history, as well as how to use the website itself.
 Of course, Techboomers will be here to help you, too!
-If your trail goes cold, Ancestry.com also has tips on how to change up your search criteria so that you might be able to make a breakthrough.
-Ancestry.com also has guides to help you decipher certain kinds of records, especially if they’re in other languages.
+If your trail goes cold, the service also has tips on how to change up your search criteria so that you might be able to make a breakthrough.
+It also has guides to help you decipher certain kinds of records, especially if they’re in other languages.
 It’s great for beginners or those seeking a refresher on how to dig through their past, and do it right.

-Ancestry.com even has a store in which you can buy D.N.A. test kits or family tree maker programs, or neat decorative items (such as calendars or posters) that you can use to show off what you find on Ancestry.com.
+The platform even has a store in which you can buy D.N.A. test kits or family tree maker programs, or neat decorative items (such as calendars or posters) that you can use to show off what you find on Ancestry.

-Oh, and there’s one other thing that we should mention about Ancestry.com: it has a library program!
-If you work for a library or other educational institution, you can purchase a low-cost subscription to Ancestry.com from a company called ProQuest.
-“Ancestry.com Library Edition”, as it’s known, doesn’t have quite as many features as the regular version of Ancestry.com, but all of your patrons can use it for free instead of buying their own individual subscriptions!
-More information about Ancestry.com Library Edition can be found here.
+Oh, and there’s one other thing that we should mention about Ancestry: it has a library program!
+If you work for a library or other educational institution, you can purchase a low-cost subscription from a company called ProQuest.
+“Ancestry Library Edition”, as it’s known, doesn’t have quite as many features as the regular version, but all of your patrons can use it for free instead of buying their own individual subscriptions!
+More information about its library edition can be found here.